 Presence of International Students at Interior Designers Institute

-There is a medium sized community of about 9 international students at Interior Designers Institute representing at least -1 countries.
-Click on the Interior Designers Institute International Student Page for more information.
+There is a relatively small community of about 3 international students at Interior Designers Institute representing -1 countries.
+For all the details, go to the Interior Designers Institute International Student Page.

 What is the Age Range of the Students?